Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Brother CS6000i vs CS7000i

 When comparing the Brother CS7000i vs CS6000i, only a small handful of differences exist.
-The two sewing machines are identical sizes and shapes and have identical setup and use.
+The two sewing machines are of identical sizes and shapes and have identical setup and use.
 However, the color scheme is different, and the number of stitches has increased from 60 to 70.
 Brother has also added one extra presser foot, the 1/4″ piecing foot.

 The Brother CS6000i has been a faithful companion to me all these years, and I’m glad it’s getting a facelift so it can continue to work alongside sewists.